GiftedLane/CodeTheftAuto-LevelOne/README.md

 - **Week 3 (OCT 22, 2024): Turf Wars** - Building secure networks with VPCs, subnets, and security groups.
 - **Week 4 (OCT 29, 2024): The Big Score** - Scaling your infrastructure and cleaning up resources.

-Each day's challenge will be streamed live on Twitch, with interactive polls, Q&A sessions, and community engagement.
+Each week's challenge will be streamed live on Twitch, with interactive polls, Q&A sessions, and community engagement.

 ## 📚 Prerequisites